Skip to Content

 Valletta has no shortage of scenic spots, but one of my favourite was St Lucia Street.
 This street cuts right across the pensinsula, but on the south side from the junction with Merchant Street it’s pedestrianised with steps running down the hillside towards the harbour and the small Church of St Lucy, which dates back to 1570, at the bottom.

 This part of St Lucia Street is lined with cafés and restaurants, with huge pot plants and lights draped across the street and chandeliers hanging between the buildings.
-It’s a charming spot for a drink, especially at night when the church is lit up.
+It’s a charming spot for a drink, especially at night when the church is all lit up.

 Bars on St Lucia Street in Valletta